-Max 20 children per program: (Preschool 1 chaperone per 5 children, Middle School 1 chaperone per 10 children, Junior & Senior High 1 chaperone) Rates: Half day $275 per guide, Full Day $500 per guide.
-Payment is due prior to program commencement by certified cheque made out to Boreal Forest Guides, e-transfer, Credit Card, or Cash.
+Max 20 children per program: (Preschool 1 chaperone per 5 children, Middle School 1 chaperone per 10 children, Junior & Senior High 1 chaperone) Rates: One Hour Program $125, Half day $250 per guide, Full Day $500 per guide.
+Payment is due prior to program commencement by certified cheque made out to Boreal Forest Guides, e-transfer, or Cash.

 Wild Boreal Waters (Tadpole and Pond Critters): Students will explore wetland plant species, benthic invertebrates, water quality, and shoreline conservation.
 The results of exploration will help them to understand the importance of aquatic ecosystems.
 This program can be brought to the school if you do not have transportation booked.